 Autoimmune-mediated inflammation of the thyroid gland with release of thyroid hormone resulting in transient hyperthyroidism, frequently followed by a hypothyroid phase before recovery of normal thyroid function.

-Occurs sporadically, postnatally, or during cytokine, biological agent, or lithium therapy.
+Occurs sporadically, postnatally, or during immuno-modulatory or lithium therapy.

 Some patients progress to permanent hypothyroidism early, others years or decades later.

 The diagnosis can be confirmed by a 4-, 6-, or 24-hour radioiodine uptake of <1% during the hyperthyroid phase of the illness.

 Treatment, if needed, includes beta-blockers for the hyperthyroid phase and levothyroxine for the hypothyroid phase of the illness.

 The condition is characterised by an autoimmune-mediated lymphocytic inflammation of the thyroid gland resulting in a destructive thyroiditis with release of thyroid hormone and transient thyrotoxicosis (hyperthyroidism).
 This is frequently followed by a hypothyroid phase and full recovery.